What’s Up With All the New Glucagon Options? With Alissa Segal, PharmD

 Even if you’ve never had a low, really consider having a glucagon kit.
 You want to be prepared just in case.

-This educational content about glucagon is made possible with support from Zealand, makers of ZEGALOGUE® glucagon.
+This educational content about glucagon is made possible with support from Zealand, makers of ZEGALOGUE® glucagon, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.